KatherLab/LLMAIx/README.md

 - Performs OCR if necessary
 - Extracts person-related information from the reports using a llama model
 - Matches the extracted personal information in the reports using a fuzzy matching algorithm based on the Levenshtein distance
-- Compare and calculate metrics using annotated pdf files ([Inception](https://inception-project.github.io/))
+- Compare documents and calculate metrics using annotated pdf files ([Inception](https://inception-project.github.io/))

 ![Redaction View of the Tool.
 Side-by-side documents, left side original, right side redacted view](image_redaction_view.png)